Pete Carroll wanted to run the ball. Carlos Hyde obliged, and the Seahawks conquered the Cardinals.

 After losing three of their past four games, the Seahawks’ adjusted offensive approach was clear from the opening drive Thursday night.
 They wanted to slow down the tempo, control the clock and take care of the football — the Carroll brand of football, in other words.

-The approach produced an efficient night for Russell Wilson, and just as important it helped Seattle’s defense — by keeping Arizona’s high-powered offense off the field.
+The approach produced an efficient night for Wilson, and just as important it helped Seattle’s defense — by keeping Arizona’s high-powered offense off the field.

 Seattle had possession for 35 minutes, 7 seconds, their highest total of the season in a regulation game.